What is CWOS?

 City-Wide Open Studios takes place over multiple weekends in October.

-- Armory Weekend October 15 & 16: Artists from across the state of Connecticut take over the vacant Goffe St Armory, a historic building, exhibiting work in a wide range of media.
-This weekend also includes interactive commissioned projects focused on this year’s Game On! theme, and many site-specific installations.
+- Armory Weekend October 14 & 15: Artists from across the state of Connecticut take over the vacant Goffe St Armory, a historic building, exhibiting work in a wide range of media.
+This weekend also includes interactive commissioned projects and many site-specific installations.
 Free and open to all.

 Party in the Streets